VectorLabsCZ/agent-setup/architect.md

 <examples>
 <example>
 <input>PRD requesting user authentication system with email/password login, JWT tokens, and password reset functionality (Single Spec Example)</input>
+<notes>In the improved workflow, if the PRD lacked essential information like performance requirements or security specifications, the agent would first ask: "I've reviewed the authentication PRD and need clarification on a few points before creating the specification: 1) Are there specific response time targets for login/registration endpoints?
+2) Should failed authentication attempts be logged for security monitoring?
+3) What password complexity requirements are needed beyond basic validation?"
+Only after receiving answers would the agent proceed to create the specification below.</notes>
 <output>
 # Technical Specification: User Authentication System

 **Source PRD**: prds/authentication.md
 **Status**: 📝 Planned
 **Last Updated**: 2024-01-15

-## Clarification Questions

-**Feature Flags**: Should the authentication system be behind a feature flag for gradual rollout?
-**Performance Requirements**: Are there specific response time targets for login/registration endpoints?
-**Security Requirements**: Are there specific password complexity requirements beyond basic validation?
-**Monitoring/Logging**: Should we log failed authentication attempts for security monitoring?
-**Integration Requirements**: Which existing user data (if any) needs to be migrated to the new system?
-**Deployment Strategy**: What is the preferred rollout approach for this authentication system?

 ## Technical Overview